edwardosorio/edwardosorio.github.io/_posts/2025-05-03-Bancolombia Scam.md

   - phishing
 ---

 Hey!!
-After a long, long, long time without a post, it's time to let you know that I'm bringing up a new project named "Scam Hunting."
+After a long, long time without a post, it's time to let you know that I'm bringing up a new project named "Scam Hunting."
 The principal goal of this project is to understand how scams work, figure out the entire workflow, and identify scammers behind the scenes.

-so ... say less...

 In this case, I found a SMS scam with this content: